Updated January 2021

 Part 3 of this parallel user’s guide covers the function of the Icon Toolbar and tries to explain some of the new names and terms that we are going to need to get to grips with when using MM.

 Let’s have a look at the various icons we have to play with along the top of the screen.
-The icon ribbon is broken down into three main groups.
+The icon ribbon is broken down into three main groups, the ‘standard‘ icons, the ‘planning‘ icons and the ‘navigation‘ icons.

 Sync Scrolling: The second icon allows you to have two maps on the screen at once, probably showing different scales or showing aerial data on one and the OS map on the other one.
+As you move around on one map, the other map scrolls to cover the same area.
 I’ve never really found a good use for this, so I don’t really use this mode, you’ll have to give it a try and see how it works for you.

 Properties: This icon opens the properties window.
 The Properties window stores information about the routes, tracks and waypoints in memory at the moment.
 More on this later.

-Undo and Redo: There are now multiple levels of Undo provided with MM – so you can step back through previous deletes, moves, renames, etc. The usual Windows keyboard shortcut of CTRL + Z works here.
+Undo and Redo: There are now multiple levels of Undo provided with MM, so you can step back through previous deletes, moves, renames, etc. The usual Windows keyboard shortcuts of CTRL+Z (for Undo) and CTRL+Y (for Redo) work too.

-Zoom in and Out: As you would expect – but use the mouse, its much easier.
+Zoom in and Out: As you would expect, but as we’ve already discussed, use the mouse, it’s much easier.

-Find: Also activated with the standard Windows keyboard shortcut of CTRL+F which is much easier to use than the menu icon.
+Find: Also activated with the standard Windows keyboard shortcut of CTRL+F which may be easier to use than the menu icon.

 Read-out at Cursor: Allows you to switch off the data provided at your mouse cursor.
 Personally this is always on for me.

-3D World: Turns the flat map into a 3D world – showing the way the world looks.
-Opens in a new window and is very cool (covered in a later part of this guide)
+3D World: Turns the flat map into a 3D world, showing the way the world looks.
+Opens in a new window and is very cool.
+More details about this later.

-Mark: Allows you to add a new Mark (also called Waypoints) – more later
+Mark: Allows you to add a new Mark (also called a Waypoint) and drops the Mark where you next click the map.

-Lock onto GPS: Only works if you have a GPS attached to your PC.
+Lock onto GPS: Only works if you have a GPS attached to your PC or laptop.

 Mark Position: Only works if you have a GPS attached to your PC.

-As tablet and PC technology converge, these icons may well become useful – MM v6 is supported on Windows 10, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.
+As tablet and PC technology converge, these icons may well become useful – MM v6 is currently supported on Windows 7, 8, 10 and 11, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.

 MM Names and Terms

-The different terms used in MM can be confusing, so let’s have a quick look at the most obvious and common ones.
+The different terms used in MM can be confusing to begin with, so let’s have a quick look at the most obvious and common ones.

-Route: A route is a walk you create using the mouse pointer on the screen – by default these are blue lines with blue dots (waypoints) marking all the turns and junctions.
+Route: A route is a walk you create using the mouse pointer on the screen.
+By default routes are blue lines with blue dots (waypoints) marking all the changes of direction.
 Arrows between the dots show the direction of the route.

-Track: Although you can create a track manually, these are normally recorded by your GPS and imported into MM after the fact.
+Track: Although you can create a track manually, these are normally recorded by MM when it’s being used on a mobile device, or you’ve imported a track recorded by a GPS device and imported into MM after the fact.
 They show the path you covered while you were walking.
 By default these are red, but as with most items in MM, you can change the default appearance using the Properties box and apply this change to all future instances of that item.

-Waypoint: A waypoint is normally part of a route – a route is made up of multiple waypoints.
+Waypoint: A waypoint is normally part of a route, a route being made up of a series (at least two) waypoints.
 Each blue dot above is a waypoint.
 A waypoint is no use on its own.
-You can name waypoint individually if you wish – or you can allow MM to allocate a name automatically – this will normally be “WPxxx” where xxx is at least a four digit number starting at 0001 – i.e. WP0001
+Waypoints are named sequentially, automatically as you add them during route creation.
+This will normally be “WPxxxx” where xxxx is at least a four digit number starting at 0001 – i.e. WP0001.
+However, you can rename waypoints manually if you wish and this is often useful.

 You can choose to show or hide the name associated with a Mark, from the map and you can make them visible and not-visible if you wish (more on Marks in a later section).